 Morris Hall PLLC in the Scottsdale, Arizona Community

-The attorneys and staff at Morris Hall PLLC are honored to assist our friends and neighbors in the Scottsdale, Arizona community with their estate planning needs.
+The estate planning attorneys and staff at Morris Hall PLLC are honored to assist our friends and neighbors in the Scottsdale, Arizona community with their estate planning needs.
 Estate planning encompasses much more than just deciding what will happen to your assets when you are gone.
-It should also protect those assets and help them grow while you are alive as well ensure that they continue to provide for your loved ones when you are gone.
+It should also protect those assets and help them grow while you are alive as well as ensure that they continue to provide for your loved ones when you are gone.
 Our goal is to help you create a plan that accomplishes all of that and more.

 A successful estate plan requires a solid foundation; however, it also requires nurturing.
 Consequently, your estate plan is not something you create and forget about once it is in place.
-Instead, your estate plan is something that will need to be reviewed and updated throughout the course of your life as your estate and your family grows.
+Instead, your estate plan is something that will need to be reviewed and updated throughout the course of your life as your estate and your family grow.
 Initially, your focus may be on nothing more than ensuring you do not leave behind an intestate estate should something happen to you.
 As such, a Last Will and Testament may be all you need in the beginning.
 Deciding to marry and/or become a parent, however, will change that as you now have a family to protect and provide for in your plan.
 At that point, you may decide to create a trust to protect your minor child’s inheritance, for example, as well as incorporate incapacity planning into your overall plan.
 As you move into middle age, you should begin merging your retirement plans with your estate plan to ensure that the two plans work in harmony with each other.
 Long before you reach retirement age, however, you should also consider adding Medicaid planning to your estate plan to ensure that you can afford the high cost of long-term care.
-Funeral planning along with advance directives should also be included in your overall estate plan if you want your wishes to be honored with regard to end of life medical treatment.
+Funeral planning along with advance directives should also be included in your overall estate plan if you want your wishes to be honored with regard to end-of-life medical treatment.

 At the Scottsdale, Arizona law firm of Morris Hall PLLC, we plan to be with you throughout the course of your lifetime to ensure that your estate plan reflects your needs and desires.

-If you have additional questions or concerns about estate planning, or wish to get started on your plan today, contact an experienced Scottsdale, Arizona estate planning attorney at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.
+If you have additional questions or concerns about estate planning or wish to get started on your plan today, contact an experienced Scottsdale, Arizona estate planning attorney at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.